nickmckenney/Building-a-JSON-API/presentations.md

 Your video must be uploaded to YouTube, Vimeo, or a similar service. **Please do not e-mail us your video or put it in a Github repository** since it will probably be at least 500MB.

+If you have a Gmail account, you already have a YouTube account.
+Just go to https://www.youtube.com/dashboard

 **Your video must include...**

 - ...your voice loud enough to be heard.
 Speak loudly and clearly when recording!